-The transportation sector is the single largest source of emissions in Connecticut, contributing 38 percent of total emissions, principally from the use of fossil fuels in passenger cars and light- duty trucks.
-Critical to achieving the necessary emission reductions in the transportation sector, Connecticut must accelerate its transition toward a modern, clean transportation system.
+The transportation sector is the single largest source of emissions in Connecticut.
+Contributing 38 percent of total, the emission come primarily from the use of fossil fuels in passenger cars and light-duty trucks.
+To achieve necessary emission reductions in this sector, Connecticut must accelerate its transition toward a modern, clean transportation system.

 Decreasing transportation-generated emissions in a community can have an immediate effect on local air quality in a way that other sustainability activities may not.
 Encouraging people-powered transportation (e.g., bikes, walking), increasing access to public transportation, and supporting non-fossil fuel transportation options (e.g., electric vehicles) are all ways to move toward this goal.
 Towns and cities have a unique and powerful role in accelerating the transition to clean transportation.